 The other, perhaps more significant parts of the story in natural health for cats, are the diet, the health care and the environmental factors.

-Let’s first appreciate what cats need in the way of food, according to their evolution.
-Bear in mind that cats have been evolving for millenia, whereas humanity has only been creating pet food for the last half century or so – so who will have the greatest influence?
+Bear in mind that cats have been evolving for millenia, whereas humanity has only been creating pet food for the last half century or so - who do you think will have the greatest influence?

 Meat is expensive, so all the good cuts of meat are sold as human food.
 Even some left overs are used to make the cheaper meat products, such as sausages.
 What is left tends to be heads, feet, intestines and fat.
 These are taken to rendering plants.
 Rendering plants are not subject to the same scrutiny and hygiene regulations that slaughter houses are.
 This is why so many pet foods are constantly recalled due to salmonella or other contamination, as these are rife.